davidkhala/delphi-fabric/README.md

 ## Finished
-- sample for endorsement-policy `2-of`: send proposal with single signature to peers from 2 org
 - kafka on local & swarm
 - use npm:js-yaml to write YAML files instead of jq
-- thirdPartyTag for kafka, zookeeper, couchdb...
 - swarm mode: network server to manage ip:hostname
-- stress test in nodejs: Caliper
 - update system channel ``testchainid``
-- use golang/dep instead of govendor
 - new orderer with same org
 - make pm2 signServer, swarmServer also run in single mode
 - fabric-ca CRUD user and identityService